ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 # thus we don't need the same legend twice
 ```

+Next up we can explore for how long populations have been monitored in the two biomes using a density histogram.

 ```r
 # Density histogram of duration of studies in the two biomes
 (duration.forests <- ggplot(LPD.forest, aes(duration, colour = biome)) +